telerik/fiddler-everywhere-docs/capture-traffic/capturing-modes.md

 ## Network Capturing

 The Fiddler Everywhere version 5.2.0 introduced the network capturing mode as a BETA feature for macOS.
-The mode works on a lower level than an HTTP(S) proxy and allows you to capture traffic from all applications that use the active network adapter without changing the system or client proxy.
+The mode works on a lower level than an HTTP(S) proxy and allows you to capture TCP traffic from all applications that use the active network adapter without changing the system or client proxy.

 [Learn more about the network capturing mode here...]({%slug capture-network-traffic%})